 They say you find love when you least expect it, or when you stop looking for it.
-I knew this to be true from my personal experience when I met my lovely wife of ten years and going strong.
+I knew this to be true from my personal experience.
 However, I didn’t expect the same philosophy would hold true for my true calling.

 It was my daughter’s 4th birthday that sparked my interest in baking.
 I’ve always been good with my hands.
 From our home to automobile maintenance and repair, to decoupage and tea parties (yes boas included), I’ve never shied away from an opportunity to learn something new.
 There I was full of hope and a desire to make the best cake ever, as my little girl deserved nothing less.
 So, enter YouTube “University” where I spent hours researching the basics of baking and cake decorating.
 When I finally felt comfortable and armed with my new-found knowledge, I took the plunge and made my first cake.
 It was a half sheet cake with vanilla buttercream frosting covered with an edible cake topper from the movie “Frozen”, (I can still recite most of the lyrics to all the songs).
 I put forth my best effort but my perfectionism got the best of me as I focused on my mistakes.
 Reluctantly I still presented the cake to my daughter and her friends at her birthday party.
 To say her reaction was priceless is an understatement.
 It was at that moment that I realized that my perceived imperfections on the cake didn’t matter.
 My little girl was happy as can be.
 That was the moment I knew I wanted to keep giving her (and my then one-year old son) that feeling year after year, so I did.
 As she and her brother grew older, my abilities grew, out with the simple sheet cake – in with the 3D cakes, a Waterfall cake, and a full-scale pot of pasta, to name a few.
 As the word and my Facebook feed got out, friends, family, and classmates started asking me to make custom cakes for their special occasions.
 Other cakes include a biplane travel cake, a life size wine cooler (wine included), dinosaurs, circuit board cakes, mermaids, book stacks, and many more.
 Every one of these cakes had one thing in common – it brought a big smile to the recipient’s face, and that is something worth continuing to share.